 Therefore, the Company has classified its customer loan assets as carried at amortised cost.
+There were no significant changes in the nature of the Group's products, nor in the business models in which they are held, during the year.

-20. CRITICAL ACCOUNTING ESTIMATES
+18. CRITICAL ACCOUNTING ESTIMATES

 Certain balances reported in the Financial Statements are based wholly or in part on estimates or assumptions made by the directors.
 There is, therefore, a potential risk that they may be subject to change in future periods.
-The most significant of these are:
+The most important of these, those which could, if revised significantly in the next financial year, have a material impact on the carrying amounts of assets or liabilities are: